vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 # VGMTrans Value-Oriented Core Architecture Guide

 This document explains the new value-oriented VGMTrans core under `src/value`.
 It is written for someone who has not read the new code yet.
-It focuses on how the architecture fits together, how the main pieces cooperate, and what the three ported formats show about the intended authoring style.
+It focuses on how the architecture fits together, how the main pieces cooperate, and what the ported formats show about the intended authoring style.

 ---